-- 23.1 OTC Clear has clear and comprehensive Clearing Rules and Clearing Procedures that are disclosed to Clearing Members and the public.
+- OTC Clear has clear and comprehensive Clearing Rules and Clearing Procedures that are disclosed to Clearing Members, Sponsored Settlement Members and the public.
 When establishing its Clearing Rules and Clearing Procedures, OTC Clear benchmarked the proposed contents, arrangements and practices against those of international CCPs and took into account the feedback received from prospective Clearing Members and market participants.
-The Clearing Rules and Clearing Procedures document the operation, risk management measures and fee structure of OTC Clear in general as well as the handling of various non-routine events, including;

-- (a) Force Majeure events;

-- (b) Illegalities;

-- (c) the occurrence of an Event of Default of a Clearing Member or of OTC Clear;

-- (d) the Loss Distribution Process following a DMP event;

-- (e) the winding down of OTC Clear;

-- (f) bad-weather events; and

-- (g) business continuity procedures.

-- 23.2 Any amendments to the Clearing Rules or Clearing Procedures require approval from the OTC Clear Board and the SFC, and for risk management-related provisions, prior consultation with the Risk Management Committee.
-The User Committee and Clearing Members will be consulted if the changes to the Clearing Rules or Clearing Procedures are substantive or involve a change of policy or business direction of OTC Clear.
+The Clearing Rules and Clearing Procedures document the operation, risk management measures and fee structure of OTC Clear in general as well as the handling of various non-routine events, including; - (a) Force Majeure events; - (b) Illegalities; - (c) the occurrence of an Event of Default of a Clearing Member or of OTC Clear; - (d) the Loss Distribution Process following a DMP event; - (e) the winding down of OTC Clear; - (f) bad-weather or Extreme Conditions13 events; and - (g) business continuity procedures. - Any amendments to the Clearing Rules or Clearing Procedures require approval from the OTC Clear Board and the SFC, and for risk management-related provisions, prior consultation with the Risk Management Committee.
+The User Committee and Clearing Members will be consulted if the changes to the Clearing Rules or Clearing